Barquena/Master-Thesis/Literature review/README.md

 ## Background
 The following set of sub-routines was made to do a backward citation search for a scoping review about cardiorespiratory measurements at exercise in patients with a systemic right ventricle.
-The literature review was first done in *Covidence* web application [https://app.covidence.org/]
+The literature review was first done in *Covidence* web application [https://app.covidence.org/].
+A total of 25 361 articles were screened.
+A total of 24 536 articles were considered irrelevant.
+A total of 526 were excluded after articles were read.
+A total of 252 articles were included.
+From those 252 articles, the bibliography was extract with the help of *chatGPT* [https://chat.openai.com] to keep only the titles of the cited articles and was logged in a excel document.
+After string formating each titles, a backward citation search was conduct to see if any relevant articles were missed during the literarure review.

 ## Example

 Here is a example of how the sub-routines *findIrrelevant()* , *findIncluded()*, *findDoubles()* and *resetYGP()* would look like in a excel file.

-*findIrrelevant()*  -> Goes through a list of 24 536 articles names to see if it match the current one he is looking in a given cell;
+*findIrrelevant()*  -> Goes through a list of **24 536 articles** names to see if it match the current one he is looking in a given cell;

 *findIncluded()*    -> Verifies if the current cell containt the words Congenital/congenital/Systemic right ventricle/sytemic right ventricle;